Books on Sale

 Volume 3 of this popular series contains five lectures:

-As always, Yang emphasizes the importance of understanding general principles rather than memorizing particular patterns.94 pages
+As always, Yang emphasizes the importance of understanding general principles rather than memorizing particular patterns.

 The most difficult problem ever: Igo Hatsuyōron 120